unipartdigital/udes-open/addons/udes_stock/README.md

 ### Stock Move (model: stock.move)

 A move of an item of stock from one location to another.
+Note:
+* `product_qty`: the quantity of the product in the move in the UoM of the product (computed field)
+* `product_uom_qty`: the quantity of the product in the move in the UoM of the move Example, screws come in a box of 1000.
+The UoM of the product is 1000.
+If you wanted a move to always move 6 boxes at a time, the UoM of the move is 6000.
+If you wanted to move 12 boxes in one move, then:
+* product_qty = 12
+* product_uom_qty = 2
+so the full/real/absolute quantity (whatever we refer to the 12000 screws as) is never considered in the move.

+When using/creating/splitting moves, we use the UoM of the move.

 | Helpers | Description |
 | ------- | ----------- |